 Hundreds of employees work in those departments.
 Some employees work within the office premises, and some employees work virtually far from the office premises.

-Accountability is one of the most critical challenges that one must consider while preparing a communication plan.
+Accountability is one of the most critical challenges that one must consider while preparing a communication and conflict management plan.
 How can you ensure accountability?
 How can you make sure that the message or information shared is not distorted while being communicated?

 The last but not least challenge of organization communication is the integrity of information.
 This challenge is faced by organizations that opt for informal organization communication methods.
 In an informal environment, the chances of the integrity of the data being affected become high.